redotvideo/examples/README.md

 Below you can find a list of Revideo projects along with a quick summary, focused on teaching different aspects (deployment, animations, etc.).
 All the individual project folders have a README to help you get started.

+- **Default Project:** This is a simple project that demonstrates the basic structure of a Revideo project.
+It includes an audio file and a background video - ([project folder](https://github.com/redotvideo/revideo-examples/tree/main/default))

 ### Animations

 - **Transparent AI avatar with background image:** This is a very simple example of a video of an AI avatar speaking with a background image.
 It is mainly meant to demonstrate how to use transparent videos in Revideo ([project folder](https://github.com/redotvideo/revideo-examples/tree/main/avatar-with-background))